ctcphon/Chonthicha_portfolio/README.md

 I am interested in data analytics.
 I graduated from actuarial science in major Mathematics and Statistic (Thammasat university, December 2021).
 From my point of view, I found that data can do a lot of things.
 I see myself in the future working on data.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This is my portfolio which  I created for collect my experience.

 ## Portfolio Projects